 Scottish Gaelic is spoken by around 1% of Scottish people, and although not an official UK language, it is protected as an indigenous language.
 It comes from Irish but seemed to have a lot more consonants.
 I had great joy in pronouncing these with my thickest Outlander accent.

 The Welsh language is the widest used of the 3 spoken by around 25% of Welsh people, and the one I’ve been exposed to the most.
 Road signs in Wales have both English and Welsh on, and there was a terrestrial channel, S4C, that you could sometimes pick up if your signal was dodgy.
-The language is famous for having a lot of consonants and sometimes now vowels in words (cwtch anyone?) and has one of the longest place names in the world: Llanfairpwllgwyngyllgogerychwyrndrobwllllantysiliogogogoch.
+The language is famous for having a lot of consonants and sometimes no vowels in words (cwtch anyone?)
+[Edit: a lovely commenter had since informed me that Welsh actually has seven vowels as w and y are counted as well – the more you know!] and has one of the longest place names in the world: Llanfairpwllgwyngyllgogerychwyrndrobwllllantysiliogogogoch.
 I was expecting Welsh to be one of the hardest, but actually, the phrases I learned were quite simple to remember.

 I found this so interesting, and really a nice way to think of the UK as a whole rather than being so England-centric.
 I would love to be able to use some of this knowledge in the future.